Nelsonthe/Amazon_Sales_Performance_Analysis/README.md

 - **Return Rate**
 - **Cancellation Rate**

-These metrics provide a high-level overview of the sales performance of Amazon.
+These metrics provide a high-level overview of the sales performance of the business.

 ### Why These KPIs?